 Nutritional approach for anorexia nervosa

-Nutrition education for anorexia nervosa
+Nutritional education for anorexia nervosa

-- Plan three regular meals a day.
+- Plan three regular meals per day.

 - Consume normal portions.